oSoWoSo/disroot-howto/pages/02.tutorials/08.Office/07.Mumble/02.Plumble/docs.en.md

 ![Adding](en/13.png)

-3. Fill in with the necessary information about the room
+3. Fill in with the necessary information about the channel

 ![Adding](en/14.png)

-- **Name**: the name of the room you are creating
+- **Name**: the name of the channel you are creating
-- **Description**: a brief description about the room topic
+- **Description**: a brief description about the channel topic
-- **Position**: the position in which the room will appear on your room list
+- **Position**: the position in which the channel will appear on your channels list
-- **Temporary**: When allowed by the server admins, you can select whether the room will be permanent or temporary, that is, it will be deleted when the last user leaves it.
+- **Temporary**: When allowed by the server admins, you can select whether the channel will be permanent or temporary, that is, it will be deleted when the last user leaves it.